Last Updated on

 How Long Does a Victorian Bulldog Live?

-If you care well for your Victorian Bulldog, you can expect 12-14 years of living with your furry family member.
+If you care well for your Victorian Bulldog, as mentioned above you can expect 10-12 years of living with your furry family member.
 The good news is these dogs require much less maintenance than the English Bulldog.

 While regular exercise is needed, a small yard or even an apartment does just well with them.
 Go on daily walks after work, and they’ll be happy.